From Scratch

 git pull --tags

-git checkout 0.12.2 # replace with the version you want to install
+git checkout 0.18.5 # replace with version you are updating to

 git checkout main